Biings/biings-ds/docs/message.md

 <h2 class="title is-3 is-family-sans-serif">Notification message</h2>

 A Message can act as a notification when combined with a Modal.
-Add `is-noti` and put the message in a <a href="#/modal">simple Modal</a> to create an overlayed notification message.
+Put the message in a <a href="#/modal">simple Modal</a> to create an overlayed notification message.

 <br><br>